 I don’t know about you, but I really enjoy watching my beer get lovely and bubbly and there is nothing more exhilarating (don’t tell my wife) than seeing krausen climb the inside of your fermenter.

-If you are starring blankly at these words thinking “what is Phil talking about”, it’s probably because you are brewing with fermenting buckets and you’ve resisted the temptation to life the lid and take a peek.
+If you are staring blankly at these words thinking “what is Phil talking about”, it’s probably because you are brewing with fermenting buckets and you’ve resisted the temptation to lift the lid and take a peek.
 If you are fermenting in your bottling bucket and peeking, then you are really risking a whole heap of problems in your beer.

 Adding priming sugar to a secondary fermenter